Table of Contents ×

 One of the most famous examples of an engaging explainer marketing video is that of Dollar Shave Club.
 Take a look at the iconic video from the razor company below:

 In less than 90 seconds, the video told the company’s entire story and the value of its product/service to fill a need.
-It’s funny, informative, and speaks to its target audience in their own language and tone.
+It’s funny, and informative, and speaks to its target audience in their own language and tone.
 And guess what?
 It cost a total of $2500 to create.
 Therefore, this video went viral within hours and was the catalyst that launched a multi-million dollar company.

 Wouldn’t you love the same results?